rishabhjambhulkar/ConnectVerse/README.md

 - The backend server will be running on `http://localhost:4000` (or whichever port you have configured).
 - The frontend application will typically be available at `http://localhost:5173` (or the port specified in your Vite configuration).

+Here’s a structured document based on your description of the full-stack web application:

+---

+# Full-Stack Web Application Overview

+## Introduction
+This is a full-stack web application built with the MERN (MongoDB, Express, React, Node.js) stack.
+It incorporates authentication features that allow users to sign up, log in, and log out, providing access to protected routes exclusively for authenticated users.

+## Technology Stack
+- **Frontend**:
+  - **React**: A JavaScript library for building user interfaces.
+  - **React Router**: A library for client-side routing to enable navigation within the application.

+- **Backend**:
+  - **Node.js**: A JavaScript runtime built on Chrome's V8 engine, used for server-side development.
+  - **Express**: A web application framework for Node.js, designed for building web applications and APIs.
+  - **MongoDB**: A NoSQL database for storing application data.

+## Authentication
+Authentication is implemented using **JSON Web Tokens (JWT)**, featuring:
+- **Access Token**: A short-lived token that grants access to protected routes.
+- **Refresh Token**: A longer-lived token used to obtain a new access token when the original access token expires.

+### Benefits
+This setup enhances security and user experience by:
+- Allowing users to stay authenticated without frequent logins.
+- Ensuring that access to sensitive routes is secured.